saadabdulhakimqureshi/RGB-Mousepad-WEBGL/README.md

 The speed of the mouse pad can be adjusted through sliders.

 ## Code

 The jam1.js contains javascript code for WebGL setup and mousepad rendering logic.

+View explaination.html for detailed description of the code.

 ## Run

-Open jam1.html to view the mousepad.
+Open jam1.html in Code to view the mousepad.

 ## Screens